Proceedings of Sinn und Bedeutung 21

 The Oxford Handbook of Event Structure, edited by me over the past 5 or 6 years, recently entered production.
 Estimated publication date is March 2019.
 22 chapters on all aspects of events in semantics, syntax, and beyond.

 ‘Which-hunting in Medieval England’, submitted by Nik Gisborne and me to a special edition of the Canadian Journal of Linguistics (selected papers from the first Formal Diachronic Semantics workshop), is available here.
 Comments always welcome.
 The debt to the Chicago which hunt is entirely unconscious.

 Recent and Forthcoming Publications

-Mathieu, Eric and Robert Truswell (eds) (2017).
+Mathieu, Éric and Robert Truswell (eds) (2017).
 Micro-change and Macro-change in Diachronic Syntax.
-In press, OUP.
-See preprints of the table of contents, the Intro (Eric Mathieu and Robert Truswell), and Where do relative specifiers come from?
-(Robert Truswell and Nikolas Gisborne).
+Oxford: Oxford University Press.
+See preprints of the introduction (Mathieu and Truswell), and Where do relative specifiers come from?
+(Gisborne and Truswell).